-Pedigree Holland Lops & Netherland Dwarves from our family to yours
+Pedigree Holland Lops & Netherland Dwarfs from our family to yours

-Hoppity Loppity Rabbitry, based in Parkland, Fl, is a bunny breeder of purebreed pedigreed Holland Lops & Netherland Dwarves for show quality whether that is your purpose or just a wonderful pet.
+Hoppity Loppity Rabbitry, based in Parkland, Fl, is a bunny breeder of purebreed pedigreed Holland Lops Dwarfs for show quality whether that is your purpose or just a wonderful pet.
 We run a closed home rabbitry for the safety of the animlas and our family.
 We do not rescue rabbits.
 Our rabbits are socialized from an early start as well as litter train started.
-Some of our stock was grandsired by Spanky (Top Lop in USA 2018).
-Also many other great lines such as Campos in Seattle, WA and Williams, MS who is the top Holland Lop breeder of the Southern States.
-Our Netherlands Dwarves come from many great lines such as Coin, Garner ( Netherland Dwarves Specialty club VP), Garret and Carrol's Half Pints top qualifier of brokens in the USA.
-We are ARBA (American Rabbit Breeders Association), HLSC (Holland Lop Specialty Club), ANDRC (American Netherland Dwarf Rabbit Club) registered breeders.
+Some of our original stock was grandsired by Spanky (Top Lop in USA 2018).
+Also many other great lines such as Campos in Seattle, WA, Creekside, MI and Happy Hills , MS who is the top Holland Lop breeder of the Southern States.
+We are ARBA (American Rabbit Breeders Association) and HLSC (Holland Lop Specialty Club) registered breeder.

 A Bit of Background